Updated: Dec 16, 2020

 Strength-training can make your running program more effective and more enjoyable, whether you're new to running or you've been running for years.

 Although strength sessions are excluded from many runners' training programs or treated as occasional cross-training to be carried out on non-running days, it is the backbone of great endurance training.

 The ultimate goal for a beginner runner is to make your runs easier and more enjoyable.
 This happens at different times for different runners, but strength training will definitely speed up the process.
 Strengthening your leg muscles will help increase your endurance, meaning you can run longer without feeling fatigued.
 Improving your upper-body strength can also boost your running efficiency.
 With a stronger core, you'll be able to maintain a stable upper body and better hold your form at the end of a run when you begin to fatigue.

-As a beginner or an experienced runner, it is crucial to stay injury free.
-Strength training can help your muscles, joints and tendons withstand the repetives forces that your body experiences during running.
+As a beginner or an experienced runner, it is crucial to stay injury-free.
+Strength training can help your muscles, joints and tendons withstand the repetitive forces that your body experiences during running.
 With muscles that can take on higher loads and take longer to fatigue, your body is better protected.

 To get all the benefits of strength training for running outlined above make sure you follow the guidelines below: